LuckJMG/RealFractions/README.md

 # RealFractions

-Python library to manipulate, convert and operate with fractions.
+Python library who adds functions related to the operation and conversion of fractions in a string format, with specific classes depending on what needs to be done.

 ## Getting Started